scala/improvement-proposals/content/072-relaxed-dedented-case-syntax.md

 case None => z
 ```

-But such code is already possible with `match` statements:
+But such code is already possible with `match` statements, so this proposal would not be adding
+any new ways of writing hard-to-read code:

 ```scala
 x match
 case Some(x) => y